vigneshmj1997/Labser/README.md

-Lbser is a library to calculate and use multilingual sentence embeddings.
+Labser is a library to calculate and use multilingual sentence embeddings.

 ## Dependencies
 * Python 3.6